Giffy/AI_CarCrashDetector/README.md

 Youtube is the largest repository of videos with many examples of both car crashes (lots of compilations) and non-crashes.
 Fist challenge is to have consistent data.
-Main rules in the dataset creation were:
+Main rules in the dataset creation were:<br>
     - location of the camera: should be a dashboard camera or recorded from similar location
     - crashes between cars or car and truck (no motorbikes, trains, ...)
     - light conditions: records during the day